Treatments and Services

 Our goal is to build healthy feeding patterns that your child and family can keep using at home and in the community.

-- Members of your team have special training not only in their field but also in the unique needs of children who struggle with eating.
+- Members of our team have special training in their field and in the unique needs of children who struggle with eating.

 - We work together to understand:

 - Any sensory or medical challenges your child has related to eating